• USD

 Description

-They are common to many areas of Southern Africa, in the KwaZulu-Natal province of South Africa, eastern Botswana, northern Namibia, western and north Zimbabwe, and most of Zambia.
-Two sub-species of mountain zebra occur in Southern Africa, the Hartmann's and cape mountain zebra.
+Plains zebra are widespread in southern Africa, including the KwaZulu-Natal province, eastern Botswana, northern Namibia, western and northern Zimbabwe, and much of Zambia.
+In South Africa, Kruger National Park supports healthy numbers.
+Two subspecies of mountain zebra occur elsewhere in the region—the Hartmann’s and the Cape mountain zebra—but the species found in Kruger is the plains zebra.

 Name